 Undertaking breast augmentation can be life changing for women with small breasts, however, there may come a time when you feel it is time for a change.
 Breast implants are not for everyone, so if you feel the implants are impeding your day to day life it is time to look at having them removed.
-If your breast implants have been in for a lengthy period of time then perhaps some form reconstruction may be required.
+If your breast implants have been in for a lengthy period of time, then perhaps some form of reconstruction may be required.
 Besides removing the implants, some options are removal with replacement, or removal and breast lift or reduction.

 The decision to remove your breast implants is entirely personal and together we work out the right pathway for you.